oplatek/e2end/README.md

 Todo
 ----
 - ask about feed previous ODuska?
 Jindry?
-Filipa?
+Filipa? - but first read http://arxiv.org/abs/1506.03099
 - visualize decoding attentions
+- copy bleu from Jindras and copy perplexity from TF translate.
+Rouge?
 - filter only DB entries in targets [focus on DB]
 - enforce decoder embeddings to be the same to DB and WORD embeddings (or make them close together - too complicated rather the same)
     - model:410